Deformation Quantization for Actions of K\"ahlerian Lie Groups

+\begin{rmk} We stress that as $\mu\prec\hat\mu$ implies that $\mu\leq C\hat\mu$ for some $C>0$ (since $G$ is locally compact), in Lemma \ref{symbols}, item (viii) strengthens item (vii).
+In particular, when $\mu\prec\hat\mu$, $\CB^{\mu}(G,\CE)$ is continuously contained in $\CB^{\hat\mu}(G,\CE)$.
+This fact is of upmost importance for the continuity of the oscillatory integral, given in Definition \ref{OI}. \end{rmk}

-\begin{rmk} {\rm On $\CB(G,\CE)$, the left regular action is generally not strongly continuous and the right regular action is never isometric unless $G$ is Abelian.} \end{rmk}
+\begin{rmk} On $\CB(G,\CE)$, the left regular action is generally not strongly continuous and the right regular action is never isometric unless $G$ is Abelian. \end{rmk}

 We now generalize the spaces $\CB^\mu(G,\CE)$, by allowing a certain behavior at infinity of the $\CE$-valued functions on $G$, which is not necessarily uniform with respect to the semi-norm index.
-So, we still consider a Fr\'echet space $\CE$ with topology associated to a family of semi-norms $\{\|.\|_j\}_{j\in\N}$, but we let now $\{\mu_j\}_{j\in\N}$ be a countable family of weights on $G$.
-We then define
+We first introduce some more notations.